vmiklos/plees-tracker/guide/src/usage.md

 your sleep(s) on that day.
 If this is not the case and you in fact sometimes skip an entire day, then disable this setting.

+The 'Use median instead of average when counting the daily duration' setting is disabled by default and uses median instead of average when showing a single duration for the daily sum of several days.
+This is less expected, but can be useful in case you filter out e.g. sick days where one may undersleep or oversleep.

 ### Past sleeps

 The past sleeps section allow configuring the contents of the individual sleep cards: